exercism/perl5/exercises/concept/lasagna/.docs/instructions.md

 ## 2. Calculate the remaining oven time in minutes

-Define the `Lasagna::remaining_minutes_in_oven` subroutine that takes the actual minutes the lasagna has been in the oven as an argument and returns how many minutes the lasagna still has to remain in the oven, based on the expected oven time in minutes from the previous task.
+Modify the `Lasagna::remaining_minutes_in_oven` subroutine, which takes the actual minutes the lasagna has been in the oven as an argument, to return how many minutes the lasagna still has to remain in the oven, based on the expected oven time in minutes from the previous task.

 ```perl
 Lasagna::remaining_minutes_in_oven(30)